dalifreire/tumor_regions_segmentation/README.md

 ![](images/camelyon16-results.svg)

 ## ORCA
 The [ORal Cancer Annotated dataset (ORCA)](https://sites.google.com/unibas.it/orca) is a collection of 200 OSCC annotated images derived from the [Cancer Genome Atlas (TCGA) dataset](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga).
+The ORCA dataset was built using TMA images obtained by selecting 200 core tissue regions containing representative tumor areas.
+The 200 labeled images are split into 100 images to train and 100 to test and contain images with two different dimensions: 4,500×4,500 or 2,250×2,250 pixels.

 Details about the ORCA dataset are available at [datasets/ORCA folder](datasets/ORCA).